-- o Listen to the child carefully and sensitively. - o Do not ask leading questions (see below). - Follow the protocols and guidance in Section 5 above and the flow diagram in order to inform the DSL/Headmaster. - Acting upon receipt of any safeguarding concerns, the school will then take advice from Social Care (ERSCP) or the Protecting Vulnerable People Unit.
+- Listen to the child carefully and sensitively. - Do not ask leading questions (see below). - Follow the protocols and guidance in Section 5 above and the flow diagram in order to inform the DSL/Headmaster. - Acting upon receipt of any safeguarding concerns, the school will then take advice from Social Care (ERSCP) or the Protecting Vulnerable People Unit.
 Any referral must be made within 24 hours of allegations or suspicions of abuse.
 The school will then follow the protocol of Appendix 1 (Procedures for Headmaster and Designated Safeguarding Lead in regard to instances of harm to pupils). - If the child needs urgent medical attention contact the Health Centre.
-Keep the child informed of the steps that are being taken. - Record all information available as soon as possible.
-This should include: - o the date and time of events - o the nature of the allegation - o the reason for suspicion - o details of any injury - o action taken - It is important that staff should not investigate reports of physical or sexual abuse, or ask any leading questions, beyond the point of establishing that there is an allegation of abuse.
+Keep the child informed of the steps that are being taken. - Record all information available contemporaneously or as soon as possible.
+Try to use the child's own words and record any questions asked.
+The record should include: - $\circ$ $\,$ the date and time of events - the nature of the allegation - the reason for suspicion - o details of any injury and demeanour of child - o action taken - It is important that staff should not investigate reports of physical or sexual abuse, or ask any leading questions, beyond the point of establishing that there is an allegation of abuse.
 This is to prevent unnecessary or repeated interviewing. - It is important that staff should not give any inappropriate or absolute guarantees of confidentiality to pupils or adults. - Information should only be disclosed to the minimum number of people who need to know.
 Staff should not contact parents.
 This will be undertaken by the Headmaster or Designated Safeguarding Lead.